A number of talks and discussions took place around the packed MIF17 programme.

 with Jah Wobble, Cosey Fanni Tutti & Youth

-John Robb takes over the Pavilion Theatre to talk about life, music and the cosmos with three special guests: bass legend Jah Wobble, once of PiL and now leading his own Invaders of the Heart; musician, performance artist and provocatrice Cosey Fanni Tutti of Throbbing Gristle; and Youth, founding member of Killing Joke and collaborator with everyone from The Verve to Paul McCartney.
-Youth will then be taking to the decks for anything-goes DJ set covering everything from dark dub to dirty disco – don’t miss it.
+John Robb took over the Pavilion Theatre to talk about life, music and the cosmos with three special guests: bass legend Jah Wobble, once of PiL and now leading his own Invaders of the Heart; musician, performance artist and provocatrice Cosey Fanni Tutti of Throbbing Gristle; and Youth, founding member of Killing Joke and collaborator with everyone from The Verve to Paul McCartney.
+Youth then took to the decks for an anything-goes DJ set covering everything from dark dub to dirty disco.

 Interdependence: We Need to Talk

-We’ve recently the stellar line-up for Interdependence: We Need to Talk, six sessions of provocative conversation and new ideas staged every Saturday during MIF17.
-Guests include Sharmeen Obaid-Chinoy (HOME1947), Laurie Anderson, Wayne McGregor, Phil Collins (Ceremony), Karl Hyde (Manchester Street Poem, Fatherland) and many more – with tickets just £5 per session.
-See the full line-ups and book tickets at mif.co.uk.
+Interdependence: We Need to Talk: six sessions of provocative conversation and new ideas were staged every Saturday during MIF17.
+Guests included Sharmeen Obaid-Chinoy (HOME1947), Laurie Anderson, Wayne McGregor, Phil Collins (Ceremony), Karl Hyde (Manchester Street Poem, Fatherland) and many more.

 Hallé St Peter’s, The Stoller Hall & Albert Hall, Sat 1, Sat 8 & Sat 15 July